Alison Wolf, Baroness Wolf of Dulwich

 Alison Margaret Wolf, Baroness Wolf of Dulwich, (née Potter, born 31 October 1949) is a British economist, academic, and life peer.
 She is the Sir Roy Griffiths Professor of Public Sector Management at King's College London; Director of the International Centre for University Policy Research, King's Policy Institute; and Director of the university's MSc program in Public Sector Policy and Management.
-Her latest book, The XX Factor, was published in 2013.
+Her book, The XX Factor, was published in 2013.

 Early life and education

-Alison Potter was born on 31 of October 1949.
+Alison Potter was born on 31 October 1949.
 She was educated at Oxford High School, an all-girls private school in Oxford, England.
 She went on to study at the University of Neuchatel and the University of Oxford as an undergraduate at Somerville College, Oxford.

 Career

 Her review of vocational education commissioned by the British Department of Education.

 Her early career was spent in the United States as a policy analyst for the government.
 She then worked many years at the Institute of Education of the University of London where she was guest professor.
 She is a member of the Advisory Committee for Education for the House of Commons of the United Kingdom and a member of the council of the United Nations University.
 She writes frequent articles in the British press and moderated a programme on BBC Radio 4.
 She is a member of the International Accounting Education Standards Board and has worked as a consultant for the European Commission, Bar Council, OECD, Royal College of Surgeons and the Ministries of Education of New Zealand, France and South Africa.

 Wolf studies the interface between educational institutions and labour markets.
 She also has a research interest in performance studies, maths education, training, tertiary education and employment in the health sector.

 In her book, Does Education Matter?
 Myths about Education and Economic Growth, she questioned the widespread view that higher public expenditure on education would increase economic growth.
 Instead, the causality ran in the opposite direction.
 For the individual, the crucial skills in the labour market are primarily the mathematical and linguistic skills that are taught in school.
 She therefore recommends investment in primary and secondary education rather than the tertiary level.
 In 2013, her book The XX Factor was published by Profile Books.

-On 21 October 2014, it was announced that Wolf was to become a Crossbench life peer, having been nominated personally by the Prime Minister, David Cameron.
+On 21 October 2014, it was announced that Wolf was to become a Crossbench life peer, having been nominated personally by Prime Minister David Cameron.
 She was created Baroness Wolf of Dulwich, of Dulwich in the London Borough of Southwark on 2 December 2014.